Hybrid

 Course Description:

-This graduate-level course is only taught during the fall semester.
-It introduces
+This graduate-level course is taught only during the fall semester.
+Facilitated alongside

 Course Objectives: